-The BC PNP will review and evaluate your final report, and may at its discretion, request additional information, conduct a site visit at your B.C. business and/or may require that you be available for an in-person interview at the BC PNP office in Vancouver to obtain information about your business establishment and assess your eligibility for nomination.
+The BC PNP will review and evaluate your final report, and may at its discretion, request additional information, conduct a site visit at your B.C. business and/or may require that you be available for an interview to obtain information about your business establishment and assess your eligibility for nomination.